Regime information for Cookham Wood Prison

 - Healthy Living

-- Humanities and Life Skills (Resettlement) with peer mentoring and work opportunities also available.
+- Life Skills (Resettlement) with peer mentoring and work opportunities also available

 When not undertaking education, young people in our care will have access to a range of facilities.
 These include access to:

 The Physical Education Team offer young people access to 3 hours of PE per week as part of the education 30 hours.
 These 3 hours will include each young person getting the opportunity to complete a variety of qualifications which will give them 12 CPD (Continuing Professional Development) points which can be taken into the community to help further their education and training in the health and fitness industry.
 The Physical Education Team also work alongside the Education Department to deliver a qualification in health and fitness.
 PE also offers a variety of short courses which include positive role model, team work and leadership and work towards addressing violence and aiding in rehabilitation and re-integration into society.
 Young people also have the opportunity to attend evening sport clubs and recreational PE on the weekend.
 The dedicated PE Team are working towards opportunities for young people to use the ROTL scheme, to work with PE staff and external clubs engaging in positive activities towards their release.

 HMYOI Cookham Wood provides type 2 healthcare facilities.

 The healthcare is now commissioned by NHS England.
 (Kent, Surrey and Sussex).

 Child and Adolescent Mental Health Services: Central North –West London

 Substance Misuse Service: Open Road